TingtZHENG/VirMiner/README.md

 ### Test data
-You can download the test samples (including P5E0_test, P5E7_test etc.) from VirMiner website ([http://147.8.185.62/VirMiner/tasks/exampleData/quality_control/])(http://147.8.185.62/VirMiner/tasks/exampleData/quality_control/) then place them in `VirMiner/data/quality_control/`.
-For your better understanding, I will take P5E0_test as an example to show how to run the scripts.
+You can download the test samples (including P5E0_test, P5E7_test etc.) from VirMiner website ([http://147.8.185.62/VirMiner/tasks/exampleData/quality_control/](http://147.8.185.62/VirMiner/tasks/exampleData/quality_control/)) then place them in `VirMiner/data/quality_control/`.
+For your better understanding, I will take P5E0_test as an example below to show how to run the scripts.

 ### The working directory
  Firstly, create a folder named "VirMiner" under you own directory using the comand line: